OutSystems/docs-howtos/src/development/data-grid/reactive/data-grid-react-api-ref.md

 ### SetViewLayout { #Client_SetViewLayout }

-Add new lines to the grid depending on the number of lines that are selected.
+Adds new lines to the grid depending on the number of lines that are selected.

-*Inputs*
+**Inputs**

 GridWidgetId
 :   Type: mandatory, Text.